liangyuRain/chest-xray-pneumonia/README.md

 )
 ```

 We carefully choose the layers to do the linear classification with extra dropout layers to reduce potential overfitting.
-We freezed the convolution layers of these networks in training that they will stay on their pretrian values and only trained the classifier layers.
+We freezed the convolution layers of these networks in training that they will stay on their pretrained values and only trained the classifier layers.
 With learning rate 1e-5 and 30 epochs, we got the following results:

 AlexNet: